About

 Prasant Mohapatra

 Dr. Mohapatra was the Editor-in-Chief of the IEEE Transactions on Mobile Computing.
-He has served on the editorial board of the IEEE Transactions on Computers, IEEE Transactions on Mobile Computing, IEEE Transaction on Parallel and Distributed Systems, ACM WINET, and Ad Hoc Networks.
+He has served on the editorial board of the leading journals in the areas of computer science.
 He has served as the Program Chair and the General Chair and has been on the program/organizational committees of several international conferences.
-He has been a Guest Editor for IEEE Network, IEEE Transactions on Mobile Computing, IEEE Communications, IEEE Wireless Communications, and the IEEE Computer.

-Dr. Mohapatra’s research interests are in the areas of wireless networks, mobile communications, cybersecurity, and Internet protocols.
-He has published more than 350 papers in reputed conferences and journals on these topics.
-Dr. Mohapatra’s research has been funded through grants totaling about 15 million US dollars from the National Science Foundation, US Department of Defense, US Army Research Labs, Intel Corporation, Siemens, Panasonic Technologies, Hewlett Packard, Raytheon, ARM Research, and EMC Corporation.
+Dr. Mohapatra’s research interests are in the areas of wireless networks, artificial intelligence, and cybersecurity.
+He has published more than 400 papers in reputed conferences and journals on these topics.
+Dr. Mohapatra’s research has been funded through grants totaling about 15 million US dollars from the National Science Foundation, U.S. Department of Defense, U.S. Army Research Labs, Intel Corporation, Siemens, Panasonic Technologies, Hewlett Packard, Raytheon, ARM Research, Bosch, and EMC Corporation.

 For more information about the University of South Florida, visit Points of Pride.